-- 10 ounces cooked black beans [300 g] (or a 15 ounce can of black beans, rinsed and drained well)
+- 10 ounces cooked black beans [300 g] (or canned black beans, drained and rinsed well first)

 - 1 tablespoon ground flaxseed

 - 2 large garlic cloves minced

 - 1/2 cup chopped fresh kale [27 g] (can be spinach leaves, or a baby spinach and kale mix)